pinkgranny/7assignment-pizzabot1/README.md

 1. Go to `settings` and select `behaviour`.
 1. Disable `Auto-Updating Preview` and click ok.
 1. You should now get a new button in your penwindow that says `run`.
-1. Click on `console`in the lower left corner on the page to see the console.
+1. Click on `console` in the lower left corner on the page to see the console.
 1. Type `console.log("I'm Ready!");`and hit `run`.
 1. If you can se the message `Ì'm ready`in the console, then you are ready to move on.

 ### 2. Practice variables and types

 A few things about your pizzeria:
-* Your pizzeria will have a very limited meny to start with, you only serve three different pizzas right now; Vegatariana, Hawaii and Pepperoni.
+* Your pizzeria only serves 3 different pizzas right now; Vegatariana, Hawaii and Pepperoni.
-* All your pizzas all have the same price, 80 SEK.
+* All the pizzas have the same price, 80 SEK.
-* Because of the big popularity of your store, you can only order multiple pizzas of the same sort.
+* Because of the big popularity and queues, you can only order multiple pizzas of the same sort.

 Start by creating a variable for each pizza type that stores the display name of that pizza, meaning the name you will have on the meny.